What Are Inverted Nipples?

 - Immediate results with minimal scarring

-Genetic factors: Like eye color or nose shape, breast size and shape can be determined by genetics.
+Genetic factors: like eye colour or nose shape, breast size and shape can be determined by genetics.

 Yes, in some cases, invaginated nipples can make breastfeeding difficult, as the baby may have difficulty grasping the nipple properly.